The 10 Essential Components Of a Successful Technology Brand Strategy

 For dataxu, although customer centricity was at the core of its new brand positioning, we knew that for investors and analysts, the company’s R&D strategy and innovation roadmap was of critical importance in a fast-changing industry.
 With this in mind, we developed investor- and analyst-specific messaging that combined high-level brand messaging with a strong emphasis on the company’s product roadmap.

-7. Build support on a logical brand architecture
+7. Build Support on a Logical Brand Architecture

 Brand architecture is the structure of brands and sub-brands within a company.
 It defines the hierarchy, relationships, and differentiation among brands in a portfolio and clarifies it to internal and external stakeholders.
-By ensuring that a company presents its roster of products and services to eternal audiences clearly and coherently, brand architecture facilitates purchase, enables cross-selling, and puts high-potential products and services front and center.
+By ensuring that a company presents its roster of products and services to external audiences clearly and coherently, brand architecture facilitates purchase, enables cross-selling, and puts high-potential products and services front and center.

 Brand architecture also determines how products should be named, including whether or not they fall under a master brand strategy or if they require individual branded names.
 This decision has important implications for investment in marketing as well as customer perceptions.